Police continue searches after Andrew Mountbatten-Windsor released from custody

 Detectives will continue their searches of Andrew Mountbatten-Windsor’s former home in Berkshire following his release from custody after he was arrested on suspicion of misconduct in public office.

-He was held on Thursday morning following allegations made against him after the release of files related to paedophile financier Jeffrey Epstein.
+He was held yesterday morning (February 20) following allegations made against him after the release of files related to paedophile financier Jeffrey Epstein.

 Andrew, who is the first senior royal in modern history to be arrested, was held in custody for around 11 hours before he was released under investigation by Thames Valley Police.

-The force said searches at a property in Norfolk – Andrew’s home on the Sandringham Estate – have now concluded.
-But, Thames Valley Police, the searches they were carrying out a Berkshire address – Andrew’s former home of Royal Lodge on the Windsor estate – will continue.
+Thames Valley Police said searches at a property in Norfolk – Andrew’s home on the Sandringham Estate – have now concluded.

+But the force said those they were carrying out at a Berkshire address, his former residence Royal Lodge on the Windsor estate, will continue.

 Andrew was pictured slouching and looking drained and exhausted in the back of a vehicle as he left Aylsham police station in Norfolk on Thursday evening.